Start Here — What best describes your situation?

 What the Inspection Report Helps You Do

-Use the report to negotiate a purchase price that actually reflects the structural remediation cost, not a guess at what a cleaning crew might charge.
+Use the report to negotiate a purchase price that reflects the actual structural remediation cost — not a guess at what a cleaning crew might charge.

 Sometimes you just want a straight answer.
 The inspection gives it to you — no guessing.